-Results from training the FNN, SRNN, LSTM, and GRU on the four selected foreign exchange rate time series are displayed in Table 4 and visualized in Figure 11 by means of violin plots.
+Results from training the FNN, SRNN, LSTM, and GRU on the four selected foreign exchange rate time series are displayed in Table 4 and visualized in Fig. 11 by means of violin plots.
+Recall that the empirical results are obtained from the window-based cross-validation approach depicted in Fig. 10.
+Hence, accuracy/profit figures in Table 4 represent averages, which we compute across the multiple test windows.

 Table 4 suggests three conclusions.
 First, in terms of the training loss (Log Loss), the gated recurrent networks LSTM and GRUs perform slightly better than the FNN and SRNN for each time series.
 This general observation also holds roughly true for the accuracy for three of the four time series, but not for the EUR/USD exchange rate.
-Second, economic measures of forecast

-Fig. 11 Accuracy and trading strategy returns of the nave benchmark and the four deep learning models.
+Second, economic measures of forecast performance paint a different picture.
+None of the models is able to produce a large positive return.
+Both in terms of returns and risk-adjusted returns, the SRNN performs competitive and not inferior to more advanced network architectures in the form of GRU and LSTM.
+This is an interesting result in that several previous forecast comparisons observe a different result.
+We discuss the ramifications of our results in Sect.
+5. Third, the deep learning models perform better than the benchmark in terms of accuracy and area under the ROC curve.
+However, the net returns resulting from applying the selected trading strategy are smaller in most cases.